History of Jonathan Capehart in Timeline

 1999: Pulitzer Prize for Editorial Writing

 In 1999, Jonathan Capehart was a key contributor to a New York Daily News staff entry that received the Pulitzer Prize for Editorial Writing.
-The series of editorials condemned the financial mismanagement of Harlem's Apollo Theater.
+The editorials focused on financial mismanagement at Harlem's Apollo Theater.

-2000: Leaves New York Daily News to work at Bloomberg News
+2000: Leaves New York Daily News for Bloomberg News

 In 2000, Jonathan Capehart departed from the New York Daily News to begin working at Bloomberg News.

-In 2001, Jonathan Capehart advised and wrote speeches for Michael Bloomberg during his run for New York City mayor.
+In 2001, Jonathan Capehart advised and wrote speeches for Michael Bloomberg during his campaign for New York City mayor.

-In 2002, Jonathan Capehart returned to the New York Daily News, assuming the role of deputy editor of the editorial page.
+In 2002, Jonathan Capehart returned to the New York Daily News.
+He served as deputy editor of the editorial page.

 December 2004: Joins Hill & Knowlton

-In December 2004, Jonathan Capehart joined Hill & Knowlton, a global public relations company, as a Senior Vice President and senior counselor of public affairs.
+In December 2004, Jonathan Capehart became a Senior Vice President and senior counselor of public affairs at Hill & Knowlton, a global public relations company.

 2007: Joins The Washington Post

-In 2007, Jonathan Capehart joined The Washington Post as a journalist and member of its editorial board.
-He also became a contributing commentator for MSNBC.
+In 2007, Jonathan Capehart joined The Washington Post as a journalist and became a member of its editorial board.

 May 2016: Engaged to Nick Schmit